 The complainant should set out the details of their complaint and include appropriate evidence.
-They should also specify what they feel would resolve the complaint, and how they feel the previous stages of the procedure have not addressed their complaint sufficiently.
+Electronic recordings will not be accepted as evidence when we are asked to consider a complaint.
+However, we may accept independently notarised transcriptions of recordings.
+In such cases we may also ask for the written consent of all recorded parties.
+The complainant should also specify what they feel would resolve the complaint, and how they feel the previous stages of the procedure have not addressed their complaint sufficiently.

-On receipt of the complaint form, the Chair of Governors of the LGB (or other governor) will:
+On receipt of the complaint form, the Chair of Governors of the LGB (or other governor) will: DCAT Complaints Policy and Procedures September 2020

-- clarify the nature of the complaint and what remains unresolved; - contact complainant (if unsure or further information is necessary); - clarify what the complainant feels would put things right.

-• investigate the complaint
+- clarify the nature of the complaint and what remains unresolved; - contact complainant (if unsure or further information is necessary); - clarify what the complainant feels would put things right. - investigate the complaint